ElementsProject/lightning/doc/lightning-close.7.md

 NOTIFICATIONS
 -------------
-If `allow-deprecated-apis` is false, notifications may be returned indicating what is going on, especially if the peer is offline and we are waiting.
-This will be enabled by default in future!
+Notifications may be returned indicating what is going on, especially if the peer is offline and we are waiting.

 RETURN VALUE
 ------------